damianhakert/damianhakert.github.io/source/_posts/2016-03-29-gitlab-runner-1-1-released.markdown

 Read the [revised documentation][doc-improved].

+## Using Runner on OSX

+We also upgraded GitLab Runner 1.1 to be compatible with El Capitan and Xcode 7.3.
+You should read the revisied [installation guide for OSX][osx-install] and FAQ section describing the [needed prepartion steps][osx-faq].

 ## Changelog

 So far we described the biggest features, but these are not all the changes